Fifth Crusade: Aftermath

 The Fifth Crusade ended with nothing gained for the West, with much loss of life, resources and reputations.
 Most were bitter that offensive operations were begun prior to the arrival of the emperor's forces, and had opposed the treaty.
 Walter of Palearia was stripped of his possessions and sent into exile.
 Admiral Henry of Malta was imprisoned only to be pardoned later by Frederick II.
 John of Brienne demonstrated his inability to command an international army and was censured for essentially deserting the Crusade in 1220.
 Pelagius was accused of ineffectual leadership and a misguided view that led him to reject the sultan's peace offering.
 The greatest criticism was leveled at Frederick II, whose ambition clearly lay in Europe not the Holy Land.
 The Crusade was unable to even gain the return of the piece of the True Cross.
 The Egyptians could not find it and the Crusaders left empty-handed.

-The failure of the Crusade caused an outpouring of anti-papal sentiment from the Occitan poet Guilhem Figueira.
-The more orthodox Gormonda de Monpeslier responded to Figueira's D'un sirventes far with a song of her own, Greu m'es a durar.
-Instead of blaming Pelagius or the Papacy, she laid the blame on the "foolishness" of the wicked.
-The Palästinalied is a famous lyric poem by Walther von der Vogelweide written in Middle High German describing a pilgrim travelling to the Holy Land during the height of the Fifth Crusade.